 In the Solar market, both Germany and the UK introduced an auctioning system.
 In Germany, the Company is concentrating on the key regions of Brandenburg and Mecklenburg-Western Pomerania.
 Two Energiekontor Group projects there, Nadrensee (approx. 9 MW) and Garzau-Garzin (approx. 10 MW), have already received an award in the first auctions in Germany.
-Shortly before this report was published, the contract for the sale of the Nadrensee solar park, currently in the completion phase, was signed.
-The project is also in the midst of the sales process.
+The Nadrensee solar park was completed and sold in the late summer of 2016.
 Garzau-Garzin is scheduled for completion in 2017.